One Day in Budapest: The Perfect Solo Itinerary

 Danube shoes

 For the afternoon, unwind at the Széchenyi Thermal Bath, one of the largest and most famous in Europe.
 Don’t miss out on the medicinal waters, which have been a favorite for locals and travelers alike for over a century.
+You’ll need to take transportation as it’s about 4 km (2.5 miles) from the Promenade.
+Take the M1 metro from Vörösmarty Square to Széchenyi fürdő station, which is right by the baths.
+Spend the rest of your afternoon unwinding in the thermal waters.

 If you do not want to plan your own itinerary, I highly recommend taking a free walking tour that will show you the main sights all at once.